sdam-au/EDCS_ETL/README.md

 _Accessing the files, using [Lat Epig 2.0 tool](https://github.com/mqAncientHistory/EpigraphyScraperNotebook)_

 Bash script to programmatically extract all non-empty inscriptions from individual provinces into separate CSV files.
 Run time ca. 16-20 hrs.
+The script is to be used within the local instantiation of the Lat Epig 2.0 tool.
+The CSV files will be saved within that repository to the folder `output`.

 #### [1_1_r_EDCS_merge_clean_attrs.Rmd](https://github.com/sdam-au/EDCS_ETL/blob/master/scripts/1_1_r_EDCS_merge_clean_attrs.Rmd)